How Can I Build a Software?

 How to Identify the Problem Your Software Will Solve

-We start by asking ourselves what problem we are dealing with, and how can I make a software that can address that problem.
-This includes thinkin about what frustrates people or slows them down in a particular area.
+We start by asking ourselves what problem we are dealing with, and how can I make a tailored software solutions that can solve that problem.
+This includes thinking about what frustrates people or slows them down in a particular area.
 We research competitors to understand what solutions already exist.

 Apart from that, we study reviews of similar software to find complaints or unmet needs.
-We sometimes talk to potential users about their pain points.
-And lastly, we write down a clear problem statement, like: “My software will help small businesses track inventory more accurately.”
+We can talk to potential users about their pain points.
+And lastly, we write down a clear problem statement.

 How to Research Your Target Audience

-To understand broader trends, we mostly use tools like Google Analytics or social media demographics.
+To understand broader trends, we use tools like Google Trends, Semrush, news or social media demographics.
 And then we create user personas, which are fictional profiles representing our target audience, to guide our development choices.

 How to Prioritize Features for Your Software